rohit-sram/WolfLease2/README.md

   ```
   3. Run ```docker compose up``` in a new terminal.
   4. Open your browser and go to localhost:8010.
+  5. Register an User.
-  5. Login with your login credentials and enjoy the application.
+  6. Login with your login credentials and enjoy the application.

 # 🔑 WolfLease Endpoints
 #### Admin page